gatherworkshops/Building-the-Web/_slides/workshop/menubar/navigation-css.md

 title: navigation-css
 section: menubar
 layout: slide
-class: default-slide
+class: centered-slide

 notes: |
-  Our nav has the class `mainNavigation` so we can use this in our CSS to add some design to our nav.
+  Our nav has the class `main-menu` so we can use this in our CSS to add some design to our nav.

   Keep in mind that we are currently just styling the `nav` element, which is a container for all our navigation links.